 Your best bet at preventing this is to request a stool sample (which is typically around just $30 or so), your reptile vet will be able to definitively rule out whether or not your dragon is fit to go without food for weeks.

-Consider purchasing any of the following hides, if you don’t already have one, and placing it on the cool side of your dragon’s vivarium.
+Consider purchasing a good hide like this, if you don’t already have one, and placing it on the cool side of your dragon’s vivarium.

 Want to mimic your dragon’s natural environment as closely as possible for them and save a little on your electricity bill at the same time?
 Consider turning the lights on for just 8 hours a day while they brumate.

 If you want, you can even increase the light time little by little as you anticipate them coming out of brumation.

 However, you likely need to be familiar with their brumation schedule to pull this off successfully, so new owners don’t fret too much over this.